 Since duty in a slip and fall negligence case attaches to the management of the property where the slip and fall occurred, an issue will arise as to the control of the premises.
 A landlord may have control over the common areas of an apartment complex, but not over the interior of individual dwelling units.
 In the same context, the tenant of an apartment building will not have control over the common areas of the apartment building.
 Thus, in the analysis of a San Diego slip and fall case, it is necessary to decide whether the at-fault party had or should have had control over that portion of the premises where the slip and fall accident happened.
-That is the question of the entire injury case.
+Experienced San Diego slip and fall accident lawyers can help determine liability and identify who had control of the premises, a crucial factor in the entire injury case.

 Naming Potential Parties to the Slip and Fall Lawsuit | Control of the Premises